 Each of us can experience ups and downs with our mental health.
 Know yourself and pay attention to potential warning signs.

-Children can also display signs of mental health challenges and these may look different than those seen in adults:
+Children can also display signs of mental health challenges and these may look different than those seen in adults.
+Here are some changes and warning signs to look out for.
+Changes in:

-Check out this video to learn more about warning signs of mental health.
+Check out this video to learn more about the warning signs of mental health.

 We can work to prevent poor mental health or challenges with mental health by: